fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 In this section, we will create a chart using `FusionCharts ASP.NET` wrapper.
 We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
 Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').

-To create charts, the `vue-fusioncharts` component can be passed as a part of another VueJs component.

 Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a Column 2D chart as shown below:

 {% embed_chart getting-started-your-first-chart.js %}